highchair/artinruins-com/_property/read-ott-house-pwt.md

 _From the National Register nomination form for the Quality Hill Historic District_

 **Read-Ott House** (1842; 1914-15): A 2 1/2-story, five-bay, Greek/Italianate house of the mid-nineteenth century given a full third story and a wealth of Georgian Revival details in the early twentieth century (W.G.
 Sheldon, architect for remodeling).
 Chief among these later details is the two-story, balustraded front portico.
 It was originally built for John B.Read, a hardware merchant and was remodeled for Joseph Ott, founder of the Royal Weaving Company.

 ***

+_From the RIHPHC Statewide Historical Preservation Report, Pawtucket RI, 1978_

+(Page 58) **Read-Ott House** 1842, 1914-1915; W. G. Sheldon, architect for remodeling, A 2 1⁄2-story, 5-bay, Greek Revival-Italianate house given a full third story and a wealth of Georgian Revival details in the early 20th century.
+Built for John B. Read, a hardware merchant: remodeled for Joseph Ott, founder of the Royal Weaving Company.

+***